 This 5v supply may be duplicated by the ESC or indeed by multiple ESCs elsewhere in the model.
 There can only be one BEC in a model – connecting slightly different 5v sources (a result of manufacturing tolerances) will result in them ‘fighting’ each other, possibly to the death.

-The 5v supply is not fused as the UBEC is short circuit protected and will shut down in the event of a thermal overload (rein the event of a thermal overload (re--entrant when it cools)entrant when it cools)
+The 5v supply is not fused as the UBEC is short circuit protected and will shut down in the event of a thermal overload (re--entrant when it cools)